eic/pfRICH/README.md

   It is assumed that thisroot.sh and geant4.sh were sourced.
 The latter is not needed to just import already produced ROOT trees.

-  In the following installation under /tmp is assumed.
+  In the following installation under /tmp/sandbox is assumed.
 Define SANDBOX environment variable accordingly if installing in a different directory.

   Make sure 'cmake' is version 3.0 or higher.
+The following combination is known to work: SL7, gcc 4.8.5, cmake 3.22.1, ROOT 6.18.04, GEANT 4.10.05.p01 .

 Define installation area
 ------------------------

 ```
-export SANDBOX=/tmp
+export SANDBOX=/tmp/sandbox
 export LD_LIBRARY_PATH=${SANDBOX}/lib:${SANDBOX}/lib64:${LD_LIBRARY_PATH}
 ```